 Boku dake ga Inai Machi was nominated for the 7th, 8th, and 9th Manga Taisho Award, where it ranked 2nd, 4th, and 4th again, respectively.
 The series was also nominated for the 18th Tezuka Osamu Cultural Prize Reader Award and appeared on the Kono Manga ga Sugoi! rankings in the male readers category from 2014 to 2016 where it ranked 16th, 9th, and 10th, respectively.

 The series was adapted to a TV anime series, a live-action movie adaptation was released in Japan on March 19, 2016, and a live-action Netflix TV series released on December 15, 2017.
 As the other adaptations have altered endings, the Netflix series remains the most faithful to the manga.
 A spin-off novel, Boku dake ga Inai Machi: Another Record, written by Hajime Ninomae was serialized in Kadokawa's Bungei Kadokawa digital magazine between October 2015 to January 2016.

-The series has been licensed in English as ERASED by Yen Press.
-The publisher plans to release the series in 2-in-1 omnibuses starting on February 21, 2017.
+The series has been published in English as ERASED by Yen Press in 2-in-1 omnibuses since February 21, 2017.
 It has also been published in Spanish as Desaparecido by Norma Editorial since September 25, 2015 and will be published in Argentina by Editorial IVREA since October 2016, and in Polish by Wydawnictwo Studio JG since April 28, 2017.